OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ## Next steps

-Complete the [Read workbook data with Office Scripts in Excel on the web](excel-read-tutorial.md) tutorial.
+Complete the [Read workbook data with Office Scripts in Excel](excel-read-tutorial.md) tutorial.
 It teaches you how to read data from a workbook with an Office Script.